aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 Overview
 --------

-This document is of interest only if you use **_MarkAPL_** within an APL application as an APL programmer.

-If you use it implicitly, say by editing a Markdown file with Meddy[^meddy], then the cheat cheet and the **_MarkAPL_** reference document should suffice.
+This document is relevant for APL programmers using MarkAPL within an APL application.
+If you're using it implicitly, such as editing a Markdown file with Meddy[^meddy], the cheat sheet and MarkAPL reference document should be sufficient.

 How to
 ------

-One way to study how to make use of **_MarkAPL_** is to trace through the method `MarkAPL.Help`.
-This should clarify the principles.
+One approach to learn about `MarkAPL` is to trace through the method `MarkAPL.Help`.

 A> ### The MarkAPL project
 A>
-A> Another way is to look at the test cases named `Test_Examples_01` etc. in `#.TestCases` in the workspace MarkAPL.DWS.
-However, in order to be able to do that you need to take a copy of the [MarkAPL project on GitHub](https://github.com/aplteam/MarkAPL).
+A> Alternatively you can explore the test cases named `Test_Examples_01` etc. To do that you need to take a copy of the [MarkAPL project on GitHub](https://github.com/aplteam/MarkAPL) and open it with the project manage [Cider](https://github.com/aplteam/Cider "Link to Cider on GitHub") which is available as a [Tatin package](https://tatin.dev "Link to the principal Tatin registry").
 A>
-A> In order to run those test cases you first need to prepare the test suite:
-A>
 A> ```
+A> ]Cider.OpenProject /path/2/MarkAPL-clone
-A> )CS #.MarkAPL.TestCases
+A> #.MarkAPL.TestCases.Prepare
-A> Prepare
+A> 1 T.RunThese 'Examples'
 A> ```
-A> Now you can execute them with:
 A>
-A> ~~~
-A> T.RunThese 'Examples'
-A> ~~~
-A>
-A> You can execute specific ones:
-A>
-A> ~~~
-A> T.RunThese 'Examples' (1 3)
-A> ~~~
-A>
-A> You can trace through them with
-A>
-A> ~~~
-A> 1 T.RunThese 'Examples'
-A> ~~~
-A>
-A> The left argument makes sure that the test suite stops just before any test case is executed.
+A> The left argument makes sure that the test suite stops just before a particular test case is executed.

 Methods
 -------

-<<SubTOC>>

-Note that all [helpers](#Helpers) are discussed separately.
+Note that [helpers](#Helpers) are discussed separately.

 ### `ConvertMarkdownFile`

-Takes a filename as right argument.
-The file is expected to hold Markdown.
+This method takes a filename as a right argument.
+It expects the file to contain Markdown content.

 By default a fully-fledged HTML page is created from that Markdown file with exactly the same filename except that the file extension is `.html` rather than `.md`.

-However, instead of accepting the defaults one can create a parameter namespace with:
+However, instead of accepting the default parameters one can create a parameter namespace with:

 ~~~
 parms←MarkAPL.CreateParms
 ~~~

-and then specify different parameters within `parms`.
+and then amend parameters within `parms`.
 That parameter space `parms` then needs to be passed as left argument to the `ConvertMarkdownFile` method.

 Note that `inputFilename` **must not** be specified, otherwise an error is signalled.
 This is because the input file is already defined by the right argument.

 ### `CreateParms`

-Niladic function that returns a namespace populated with parameters carrying their default values.
+This niladic function returns a namespace populated with parameters and their default values.

 `CreateParms` tries to find for every parameter a value from the command line or environment variables.
 If it cannot find them it will establish a default value.